vsun78/CalorieFlow/README.md

 ### Punishment System
 Each group member assigns one punishment per target user.
 When a user fails to meet their goal, the system randomly selects from all punishments assigned to them, ensuring variety and fairness.

-## Authors

-This project was developed as a collaborative accountability system for caloric goal tracking.

-## License

-This project is available for educational and personal use.